Robert Barcia: Biography

+Legacy

-From 1956, Hardy was the central leader of first Voix Ouvrière, and after 1968 Lutte Ouvrière, and stamped his character on the group.
-However, given that texts from VO and LO tend not to be signed by individuals and given also that Hardy has not run for public office his role in the organisation has been obscure.
+From 1956, Hardy was the central leader of first Voix Ouvrière (VO), and after 1968 LO, and stamped his character on the group.
+However, given that texts from VO and LO tend not to be signed by individuals and given also that Hardy did not run for public office his role in the organisation has been obscure.

 The journalist Christophe Bourseiller published a book of conversations with Hardy in 2003.
 Following the announcement of Robert Barcia's death, he said: "There were two Hardys.
 There was Hardy the Trotskyist militant who ruled his comrades with great discipline and had dedicated his life to communism and to revolution.
 And there was Barcia, the private man, a likeable and knowledgeable man with a great sense of humour."